Thursday, September 18, 2008

 Already Home: Radiant Wisdom and Life Changing Meditation from Raman Maharshi Sri Nisargadatta, and the Teachers of the Advaita Tradition edited and interpreted by Gay Hendricks and Philip Johncock is the sixth book in the Transformational Book Circle.
 In spite of its lengthy title, the book itself is slender.
 The content, however, is rich.
 A collection of short teachings that invite the reader to pause and reflect, to think on the deep lessons being presented in only a few surprising sentences, I had a hard time finishing this book because I had to keep closing the book, savoring what I had read.
 Much as the first book delighted me, this book had me once again excited by the idea of the TBC collection.
 And all things considered, I’ve enjoyed three of the six books which is not bad, on average.
 I have not, however, liked any of the cds.
 Which is why I refuse to listen to the cd on this one.
 I want to just enjoy the book without having to review the cd and discover that, yet again, it is a superfluous addition to what could and should stand alone on its own merit.
 There are free downloads of some of Raman Maharshi’s teachings online.

 Morning Although Tipsy still isn't thrilled with walking through the neighborhood, I get to jog back home every time we reach her puppy limits.
 Snowdoll broke off a piece of bone and Tipsy has claimed it as her own.
 She carries it around everywhere when she's not gnawing on it herself.
 And another solid night's sleep.
 I slept better as well, not as anxious about having a puppy back in the house.
 We're definitely having a fun time.
 Evening Tipsy's mommy and daddy beat me to the post before I could do an evening update.
 I blame my slow server for that because it simply would not send the video I wanted to upload.
 Yesterday I curled up on the couch while the dogs were all asleep and . . . oops.
 I fell asleep too.
 I woke up and Tipsy and Snowdoll were playing but I was pretty upset with myself for not waking up before they did.
 No. I was upset for having fallen asleep.
 So today Tipsy has a bell on her collar.
 I now cannot fall asleep without her waking me up.
 Ironically, I did not fall asleep today.
 I did catch her asleep however when I was lying down waiting for my allergy medicine to kick in fully.
 Obviously, she caught me taking her picture and woke up just enough to look at me and wonder what it was I was doing.
 Of course, the moment I put out my yoga mat, the dogs decided that sleeping was no longer nearly as interesting as running in and out of the kitchen.
+I finally gave up and, after picking up my mat, sat down at my desk.
+Tipsy came over to say hello but got distracted.

 Monday, September 15, 2008